 The aftermath of this worldwide pandemic will require an adequate stage-wise filling of knowledge gaps.
 Hence, private organizations are collaborating their resources to provide real-time insights and continuous management to empower the sectors, as the challenges continue.

-Below are activities and initiatives undertaken by the private-sector organizations to combat the Coronavirus:
+Below are activities and initiatives are undertaken by the private-sector organizations to combat the Coronavirus:

 Treatments & Vaccines:

 The absence of the availability of proper treatments and vaccines for the novel Coronavirus has created havoc in the healthcare sector.
 However, this has opened doors for fast-track activities, and additional funding in the pharmaceutical industry as several companies are contributing symptoms-based treatments & drugs until an appropriate vaccine is launched in the market.
 Companies, such as AbbVie, AstraZeneca, Eli Lilly, Fujifilm, 4D Pharma, etc. have received approval to begin trials of their drugs or products on the COVID-19 patients.

 On the other hand, based on the WHO listing, as of 2 June 2020, there were 10 candidate vaccines in clinical and 123 candidate vaccines in preclinical evaluations.
 Companies, such as AstraZeneca, Moderna, CanSino Biological Inc., Oxford University, and Beijing Institute of Biotechnology, are some of the frontrunner developers.